 I am board certified in Medical Psychology and completed Master Psychopharmacology Program with Neuroscience Education Institute.
-I treat adults with a range of psychiatric disorders, especially Bipolar, Depression, Anxiety Disorders, ADHD, Psychotic Disorders, and Substance Use Disorders.
-Substance abuse treatment could include Suboxone or Vivitrol.
+I treat adults with a range of psychiatric disorders, especially Bipolar, Depression, Anxiety Disorders, ADHD, and Psychotic Disorders.

 I have been in practice for over 35 years and work collaboratively with each person; I believe that the success in treatment is based upon a trusting relationship between a prescribing psychologist and the individual in treatment.